 Potential Land use Definition Resources (general characteristics) Connectivity Objectives for planning Planning responses 'Medium to Large-scale' Characteristics Likely to be viable.
 Capacity to produce sufficient profit for a family and full-time employment of one person.
 Land area comprising a number of titles farmed together.
 Total land area for mixed farming is likely to be 200ha-500ha or more, depending on Land Capability, water resources and enterprise mix.
 Land area for vineyards, orchards or berries is likely to be 10ha-20ha.
 Water available for irrigation for smaller holdings.
 Few constraints.
 Well connected to other unconstrained titles, Expansion and/or intensification likely in the future.
 Retain current and future agricultural productive potential.
 If all indicators are present, Agriculture zoning is preferred.
-'Small-scale' Characteristics Land used for some agriculture.
-Agricultural activity may be profitable, however generally unable to produce sufficient profit to demonstrate viability.
+'Small-scale' Characteristics Agricultural activity may be profitable, however generally unable to produce sufficient profit to demonstrate viability.
 Occupant/family needs to be supported by off-farm income.
 Generally 8-40 ha in area and a single title.
 Water for irrigation less likely, but possible, depending on location and cost of supply.
 Land Capability class generally 4-5.
 The land and/or water resources associated with the title may have the capacity to contribute to a 'medium to large-scale' holding depending on the degree of constraint.
-Some Constraints.
 Residence on the title.
 Residences in close proximity.
 Low connectivity to unconstrained titles.
-Provide for 'small-scale' where the land cannot be used for 'medium to large- scale' farming enterprises.
+Provide for 'small-scale' where the land cannot be used for 'medium to large-scale' farming enterprises.
 Can contribute to buffers at the rural/residential interface to provide for gradational impacts.
 Provide opportunities for 'small-scale' enterprises without risking loss of the agricultural resource.
 If agricultural use potential is good; ie if it has all or some of the following characteristics; Few Constraints, LC 1-3, water available, well connected, currently no house, currently supporting high value agriculture then treat as for 'medium to large-scale'.
 If the title has value as a buffer between residential use and 'medium to large-scale' agriculture then could be considered for Rural or Ag Zone, depending on what is more appropriate for a consistent zoning pattern.
 If the title is part of a cluster of lots with 'small-scale' characteristics where potential is lower, the land area is in effect already converted from 'medium to large-scale' agriculture and would be considered an established Rural area.
-'Domestic-scale' Characteristics Little or no use for Agriculture.
-Generally 1-8 ha in area.
+'Domestic-scale' Little or no use for Generally 1-8 ha in area.
+Moderate to significant Constraints.
+Provide opportunities for If the title is part of a cluster of lots with 'domestic-scale' Characteristics Agriculture.
 Land Capability variable.
-Water for irrigation unlikely.
-Moderate to significant Constraints.
-Residence on the title.
-Residences in close proximity.
-Little or no connectivity to unconstrained titles.
-Provide opportunities for rural residential lifestyle choice without risking loss of the agricultural resource.
-May contribute to buffering at the rural/residential interface.
-If the title is part of a cluster of lots with 'domestic-scale' characteristics where potential is negligible, the land area is in effect already converted and would be considered an established Rural Living area.
-Agricultural use potential is always low, however, subdivision and intensification of residential use needs to consider the context of nearby 'medium to large-scale' and 'small-scale' activities and the potential to achieve appropriate buffering.
+Residence on the title. rural residential lifestyle choice without risking loss characteristics where potential is negligible, the land area is in effect already converted and would be considered an Water for irrigation unlikely.
+Residences in close proximity. of the agricultural resource.
+May contribute to buffering established Rural Living area.
+Agricultural use potential is always low, however, subdivision and intensification of Little or no connectivity to unconstrained titles. at the rural/residential interface. residential use needs to consider the context of nearby 'medium to large-scale' and 'small-scale' activities and the potential to achieve appropriate buffering.